 - SFL, Computational Linguistics, Computer Science and Artificial Intelligence

 - SFL and Genre theories/ analysis

 - SFL and (digital) Communication (medical, business, political, etc.)

 - SFL, Translation and Multilingual Studies

 - SFL and Literary Studies

 Previous European SFL conferences were celebrated in Nottingham (1992), Madrid (1993), Antwerp (1994), Valencia (1995), Nottingham (1996), Halle (1997), Liverpool (1998), Gent (1999), Glasgow (2000), Brest (2001), Lisbon (2002), Leeds (2003), Miraflores (2004) London (2005), Gorizia (2006), Saarbrucken (2007), Helsinki (2008), Cardiff (2009), Koper (2010), Bertinoro (2012), Coventry (2013), Paris (2014), Aachen (2015), Salzburg (2016), Salamanca (2017), Pavia (2018), Leiria (2019), Sheffield (2021) and Odense (2022).

-Language Variation and Textual Categoristion research group (Department of English, University of Vigo)
+Language Variation and Textual Categoristion research group (Department of English, French and German, University of Vigo)